shikhapathak6/excel-csv-to-sql/README.md

-# Excel/CSV to MySQL INSERT IGNORE SQL Generator
+# Excel/CSV to MySQL INSERT SQL Generator

 This script converts rows from multiple Excel (`.xlsx`) or CSV files into MySQL-compatible `INSERT IGNORE` SQL statements.